lm-academy/github-actions-course/README.md

 ### Course link (with a big discount 🙂): https://www.lauromueller.com/courses/mastering-github-actions

+**Check my other courses:**
+👉 Mastering Terraform: From Beginner to Expert -  https://www.lauromueller.com/courses/mastering-terraform
+👉 Write better code: 20 code smells and how to get rid of them -  https://www.lauromueller.com/courses/writing-clean-code

 Welcome everyone!
 I'm very happy to see you around, and I hope this repository brings lots of value for those learning more about GitHub Actions.
 Make sure to check the link above for a great discourse on the course in Udemy, where I not only provide theoretical explanations around all the concepts here, but also go in details through the entire coding of the examples in this repository.

 Here are a few tips for you to best navigate the contents of this repository: